 Verify Everything Works

-Now you want to make sure everything works by going back to Google Analytics and checking your Real-time reports.
+Now you want to make sure everything works by going back to Google Analytics dashboard and checking your Real-time reports.

 Open up your website home page in an incognito window, then from Google Analytics, navigate to Reports > Real-time: